-With a strong community service mission the college provides dental care to low income, underserved, special needs, and medically complex patients.
-Dental students participate in U.S. and international mission trips annually with faculty and students from other health professional colleges at Nova Southeastern University.
-Dental students and faculty participate in many local and Florida community service activities including Special Olympics, Oral Cancer Awareness, Give Kids A Smile, and Florida Dental Association Mission of Mercy, to name a few.
+The college has a strong community service mission and provides dental care to low income, underserved, and medically complex patients.
+Dental students participate in U.S. and international mission trips annually with students from other HPD colleges at Nova Southeastern University.
+The college also works with the Florida Dental Association and various dental student associations to conduct community service activities.

-The College of Dental Medicine, founded in 1997, embraces NSU's Vision 2020 and core values as it strives to achieve its educational, research, and community service missions.
-It its 20-year history, the alumni of the College of Dental Medicine are serving as leaders as outstanding clinicians, dental educators, dental association leaders, and entrepreneurs.
-At the College of Dental Medicine, you will realize your potential as a caring, competent clinician and a future leader of the dental profession.
+The College of Dental Medicine, founded in 1996, embraces NSU's Vision 2020 and core values as it strives to achieve its educational, research, and service missions.
+The alumni of the College of Dental Medicine, from its more than 20-year history, are already serving as leaders in the dental profession and being recognized for their achievements as outstanding clinicians, dental educators, entrepreneurs, and professional dental association leaders.